Agent-Hellboy/humdrum/README.rst

 ::

-    Why Two option to download
+    Why two options to download

-    if you install using pip than it create a binary/executable in /usr/bin folder.
+    if you install using pip then it creates a binary/executable in /usr/bin folder.
     You could locate it using locate command line utility of unix/linux. if You want to avoid this clone the repo and create an alias.